 QUALIFICATIONS

-Bachelor’s degree in any of the following fields: - Business, Economics, Social Science, or any other related field from a recognized institution;
+Bachelor’s degree in any of the following disciplines: - Commerce (Finance option), Economics, Business Administration (Finance option), Business Management (Finance option) or its equivalent qualification from a recognized institution;

-Certified Public Accountant (CPA)K by Kenya Accountants and Secretaries Examination Board (KASNEB) or any other relevant qualification from a recognized institution;
+Certified Public Accountant II (CPA II) or its equivalent qualification from a recognized institution;

 Proficiency in computer applications